Meet the team

 Dr. Orfeas Stefanos Thyfronitis Litos

-Orfeas obtained his PhD in Cryptography and Blockchains at the University of Edinburgh in 2021, under the supervision of Aggelos Kiayias.
+Orfeas is currently a research associate at Imperial College London.
+He obtained his PhD in Cryptography and Blockchains at the University of Edinburgh in 2021, under the supervision of Aggelos Kiayias.
 He has worked on building and analyzing decentralized applications on blockchains, layer-2 protocols, payment channels, and voting solutions, all through formal cryptographic methods.
 Among others, he has formally analyzed the security of the Lightning Network and created a novel virtual payment channel construction.
 He is knowledgeable in software engineering and secure architecture.
 His interests further include formal verification, incentive analysis, and provable security.

 Apostolos Tzinas